paketo-buildpacks/samples/httpd/no-config-file-sample/README.md

 curl -s localhost:8080
 ```

-That addressed should also be able to be viewed in your browser.
+That address can also be viewed in your browser.

 ## Configure Server Root